Last updated: December 5, 2022

-We may reach out to you in different ways, for example, to tell you about a new Adobe app we think you'd be interested in, or to show you how to use a particular feature we think you may enjoy.
-However, you can also let us know that you'd rather not hear from us with this type of communication.
+We may reach out to you in different ways, for example, to tell you about a new Adobe app we think you would be interested in, or to show you how to use a particular feature we think you may enjoy.
+However, you can also let us know that you would rather not hear from us with this type of communication.

 Adobe email, telephone, and postal mail marketing

 If you agree to receive email, telephone, or postal mail marketing from us, we try to make it useful for you based on your likely interests.
 For example, we check to see if you have opened emails so we can measure their effectiveness.
 We also send you recommendations for products and services based on the way you use Adobe products and services.
+This includes presenting you information about our products and services personalized to your interests on third party platforms, like social media.
 Please let us know if you’d rather not hear from us.
 If you are a business customer and agreed to receive Adobe marketing communications, we may share your information with our resellers and other sales partners.
 We do not share personal information about consumers with third parties for their own marketing purposes unless the consumer agreed to that sharing.